Pizzaroot/GDRPT/README.md

 # GDRPT
-Geometry Dash Rich Presence Technology implementation for Discord
+Geometry Dash Rich Presence Technology implementation for Discord, original idea by silentzer

 Note: this is still in developement